alukosdev/ccsp/reference/glossary.md

 !!!
 The difference between a jump server and a bastion host is that a jump server is intended to breach the gap between two security zones and have a gateway to obtain access to something inside of the other security zone.
 A bastion host is outside of your security zone and will require additional security considerations.
 !!!
+==- Jurisdiction
+This usually determines the ability of a national court to decide a case or enforce a judgment or order.
 ==-

 ## K